A particular subversion of a Kangaroo Court

 The "trial" need not be an actual court case; preliminary stages, such as investigation or arrest, can be faked for this purpose.

 - In The Krytos Trap, Rogue Squadron member Tycho Celchu is on trial for treason and murder.
 After several late-occurring events, including the murder victim's return from the dead, and the Super Star Destroyer Lusankya escaping from Coruscant, one of the judges (who is also the leader of New Republic Intelligence) reveals to the other judges that he knew Tycho was innocent of the crime the entire time and the trial was really a sham to flush out the real traitor.
-(Though the judge acknowledges he might have still been an Imperial agent.)
+(Though the judge acknowledges Tycho might still have been an Imperial agent, and took steps in the event that that was the case—which, thankfully, it wasn't.)

 - At the end of Malevil, Emmanuel is marched into La Roque by Vilmain's defectors as a "prisoner", with the late-Vilmain supposedly following in a few hours.
 Fulbert puts him on trial for imaginary crimes with the intent of condemning him to death.
 Emmanuel wanted him to publicly implicate himself as being in league with Vilmain, which Fulbert gladly admits to, believing Vilmain's killers and rapists to be a Necessarily Evil and instrument of God.